 Delivering 16 Corner required navigating a complex set of challenges typical of preservation-focused, infill affordable housing projects.
 These included assembling a multi-layered public-private capital stack, managing extended public funding review and reimbursement timelines, and absorbing pandemic-related construction cost escalation and supply-chain disruptions.
 Once construction began, extensive structural deterioration transformed the scope into a near-total rebuild, demonstrating that renovation is not always more cost-effective than new construction.
 Phased rehabilitation to avoid resident displacement extended timelines and carrying costs, while security risks at a small construction site introduced additional unplanned expenses.
-Together, these challenges highlight the operational and financial realities of delivering long-term affordable housing through preservation.
+Unanticipated infrastructure conditions and limited escalation pathways for resolving interagency issues further delayed progress, underscoring the vulnerability of preservation projects to system-level coordination gaps.

 • 44 affordable homes preserved in a neighborhood where demolition would have reduced housing to 12 units